DMJ Archive Login Register My Manuscripts

 3.2.
 Open-Access License

 3.3.
-Article Sharing (Author Self-archiving) Policy
+Article Sharing (Author Self-Archiving) Policy

 3.4.
 Data Sharing Policy